drfreder/statscan-gender/statscan.md

 The gender pay gap at Canadian universities
 ================
 Megan Frederickson
-2018-04-23
+2018-05-24

+This repository is part of an ongoing effort to gather, analyze, and share data on gender equity among Canadian academics.
+This effort is intended to be fully transparent and open source, with all data and code provided so that anyone, anywhere can verify and replicate my analyses.

 Statistics Canada
 -----------------

-Statistics Canada collected data on the number and salaries of full-time teaching staff at Canadian universities in 2016-2017.
+Statistics Canada collected data on the number and salaries of full-time academic staff at Canadian universities in 2016-2017.
 The data come from the Full-time-University and College Academic Staff System (FT-UCASS).
 I downloaded the data on February 11, 2018.
 Note that data are available only for the 66 institutions that had at least 100 full-time teach staff.

 Load packages and data
 ----------------------